tierratelematics/fedora-remix/README.md

 ## Purpose

-This project is a [Fedora Remix][01] and aims to offer a complete system for development usage with Active Directory domain support.
+This repository contains the build scripts for a [Fedora Remix][01] that aims to offer a complete GNU/Linux desktop, fully ready for real-life home/development/office usage, minimizing the post installation phase that is still difficult or error prone on most distros.

+We have taken care of:

+* multimedia support
+* font configurations
+* tools and software selection
+* little desktop tweaks
+* Active Directory integration

+We have GNOME and KDE flavors and it's quite easy to toggle features or add extra customizations.

 You can build a LiveCD and try the software, and then install it in your PC if you want.

 ## Why Fedora?

 Fedora is a feature-rich operating system which offers a complete suite of sofware for many purposes.
 It is flexible enough to get a custom version by using the installer ([see here for more details][02]).
 The build process can be described through Kickstart files and can be modified to get new variants.

 ### Official kickstarts